rayna-chen/RFBA/RFBA Main/README.md

 Visual Studio 2015+CUDA8.0

 ## DATA REQUIREMENT
-The test data can be download from XXXX, which includes simulated microtubule data and experimental nucleus data.
+The test data can be download from https://github.com/rayna-chen/RFBA/tree/master/Test%20Data, which includes microtubule data and nucleus data, as well as their corresponding results.

 To run the inference on your own data, make sure that:
 1. The data is 3-D tiff sequence with no less than 30 volumes.
 2. The data is in 8-bit or 16-bit.